Blisse/blisse.github.com/_posts/2013-12-24-xtremelypivotal.md

 SM:)E !

 Smile, and Happy Merry Christmas!
+And may we all have an even better Christmas next year. :D